 What is Embry-Riddle worth for non-flight aviation degrees?

 Embry-Riddle's Aerospace Engineering, Aviation Business Administration, Aviation Maintenance Science, Air Traffic Management, Unmanned Aircraft Systems, and Cybersecurity-in-aviation degrees are well regarded and don't carry the flight-fee burden of the Aeronautical Science track.
-Tuition is the same ($43,016/yr) but flight fees do not apply, so a non-flight degree at Daytona is in the $90,000 to $130,000 four-year range all-in.
+Tuition is the same ($45,888/yr for 2026-27, $183,552 over four years before housing) but flight fees do not apply, so a non-flight residential degree at Daytona lands roughly $240,000 to $290,000 four-year sticker before scholarships, and materially less after typical merit aid.
 For aerospace engineering jobs at Lockheed, Boeing, SpaceX, Blue Origin, or major airlines management, the Embry-Riddle brand is genuinely valued.
 For a student who wants the Embry-Riddle network and aerospace career path but does not want to be an airline pilot, the non-flight track is materially better value.

 Continue reading